Leke Leke Waterfall Bali is one of the hidden gems of the North. Here’s all the info you need for visiting the almost private, secluded waterfall.

-Also within the grounds there’s cycling, tubing, trekking and camping available.
+Within the grounds there’s also cycling, tubing, trekking and camping available.
 So it can be as much of an adventure trip as you want it to be.

 So we decided on a whim to check out Leke Leke Waterfall after seeing numerous signs on the side of the road.

-With the expectations not too high and having never heard of Leke Leke beforehand we were pleasantly surprised with what welcomed us.
+With the expectations not too high and having never heard of Leke Leke Waterfall beforehand, we were pleasantly surprised with what welcomed us.

 A modern and well decorated entrance area leading down to a newly equipped ticket booth and a even a couple of guest rooms.

-We chatted to the receptionist for a few minutes who told us it was newly opened.
-Although they were hoping to build into a much more touristy area with trekking, camping and other outdoor activities available.
+We spoke to the receptionist for a few minutes who informed us that it was newly opened.
+Although they were hoping to build into a much more tourist friendly area with trekking, camping and other outdoor activities available.

-The prices seemed a little expensive compared to Bali waterfalls although it was justifiable compared to the amount of work that had gone into the grounds.
+The prices seemed a little expensive compared to other Bali waterfalls.
+Although it was justifiable with the amount of work that had gone into the grounds.

-It was an easy enough 15 minute walk to Leke Leke Waterfall, consisting of mainly flat path and with a couple of bamboo bridges to cross.
+The walk down to Leke Leke Waterfall takes around 15 minutes.
+It’s an easy flat path with a couple of bamboo bridges to cross in between.

-When we arrived at Leke Leke it was amazing!
-We were the only two people there and had complete access to this hidden gem of a waterfall in the middle of a Balinese jungle.
+When we arrived, we were the only two people there.
+So we had complete access to all areas of this stunning waterfall, tucked away in the middle of a Balinese jungle.

-Now although it wasn’t one of the best waterfalls in Bali we’d seen it certainly was a special one.
-There are no lockers or locals checking for safety so swim at your own risk but the view enough is pretty cool!
+Now although it wasn’t one of the best waterfalls in Bali we’d seen, it certainly was a special one.
+There are no lockers or locals checking for safety so please swim at your own risk.
+However the view enough is pretty cool!